chrisyamas/civic-data-cli/README.md

 ## About

 Welcome to `civic-data-cli`, a collection of Command Line Interface (CLI) tools involving public and social sector data.
 This repository is a growing playground for exploring and analyzing civic data, with tools sorted into directories by sector.
+Whether you're a data scientist, policy analyst, or a curious citizen, this repository is intended to provide tools to access and utilize data from various sectors of public interest.

 ## Repository Structure & Tools Example